JohnKeysCloud/bookCase/readme.md

 # bookCase
 [![bookCase-mockup](https://user-images.githubusercontent.com/90482169/235292455-c45912fe-07ca-46ca-aa65-78044f747ee9.gif)](https://johnkeyscloud.github.io/bookCase/)

-A library application that stores a user's reading list built for <a href="https://www.theodinproject.com/lessons/node-path-javascript-library" target="_blank">The Odin Project</a>.
-The goal of the project was to implement a JavaScript object constructor that would create "Book" instances from which to inherit keys & methods.
-The "Book" instances are stored in an array and used to populate the contents of the bookcase via a neat CSS3 grid trick (see code).
+A library application, built to store users' reading lists for <a href="https://www.theodinproject.com/lessons/node-path-javascript-library" target="_blank">The Odin Project</a>.
+The main objective was to make use of an JavaScript object constructor to create "Book" instances in order to enable prototypal inheritance & provide structure.
+The "Book" instances are stored in an array and are used to populate the contents of the bookCase via a neat CSS3 grid trick (see code).
 The application currently saves users' reading lists through the use of local storage.

 I simultaneously designed and authored the webpage using using vanilla HTML, CSS & JavaScript.